mallamsiddiq/sloovi-crud/README.md

 # Note:

-For the sake of this assessment and third party testing, I have created a test user and database called sloovi and sloovi-test-db respectively and exposed environment variables. freely play around with this api
+For the sake of this assessment and third party testing and interactions, I have created a test user and database called sloovi and sloovi-test-db respectively and exposed environment variables. freely play around with this api

 For further enquiry : i am available @mallamsiddiq@gmail.com or https://www.linkedin.com/in/nutfa/